 - Enter your website URL in the "Website URL" section.
 If you have a website in your “List Settings,” we will add this for you automatically, but you can change it if you would like.
 (Remember to type "https://" in front of the website URL)

 Note: we can only support secure websites which begin with HTTPS.

-- Next, you can add an image for your website.
-This image will be used as a fallback for your “Opt-In Prompt” and Web Push Notification messages, but you can change this later if you would like.
+- Next, you can add a logo which will be shown on your “Opt-In Prompt” and Web Push Notification messages.
+You can change this anytime.
 If you already have a logo added in “List Settings," we will load it here by default.
-Click "Browse for File" to select an image from your device.
+You may upload one or choose one from your AWeber image gallery.